wikimedia/pixel/README.md

 ./pixel.js reference -b origin/wmf/1.37.0-wmf.19
 ```

+If you want to run the mobile visual regression test suite pass the `--group mobile` flag.

 ### 2) Take test screenshots with changed code

 If you want to pull a change or multiple changes down from gerrit, take screenshots with these changes on top of master and then compare these screenshots against the reference screenshots, then